vlang-association/blog/content/blog/introducing-foundation.md

 However, one person does not always keep track of all aspects of the development and spread of a language.

+## Deadlines

+We believe that deadlines help to make the evolution of the language/ecosystem transparent.
+Of course, it is not always possible to meet the deadlines, but even if the deadlines are postponed, it is not critical if this phenomenon does not become permanent.
+The Foundation **will notify** the community of any postponements, if any.

 ## Funding

 The development of almost any open source project is **very dependent on sponsors**.